gridsome/gridsome.org/docs/how-it-works.md

 10. **Process images** - Local images are processed and copied to the `dist` folder.

-### Server-side rendering at build-time.
-Gridsome runs server-side rendering at build-time and serve pages as static HTML.
-This means you don't need any Node.js server for SSR.

 > Services like **Netlify** and **Zeit Now** lets you run `gridsome build` automatically from a **Git-repository** and hosts the generated files on a CDN for you.
 These services also have hooks that enable you to re-build the site after a Git-commit.
 Learn more about Git-based [deployment here](/docs/deployment).

+### Server-side rendering at build time.
+Gridsome runs server-side rendering at build time.
+This means you don't need any Node.js server for SSR.
+All pages are pre-rendered and generated during build time.

 ## Vue.js for frontend

 Gridsome uses [Vue.js](https://vuejs.org/) as front-end framework.
 Vue is an approachable, simple & fun framework for building fast interfaces.
 Vue is famous for its intuitive design and shallow learning curve.
 This means it's easy to train staff in, even non-frontend devs and designers.
 Since developers will be up-and-running with Vue quickly, training costs will be kept to a minimum.

 ### Client-side Hydration
 The `gridsome build` command generates **SEO-friendly HTML files** that can be hosted anywhere.
 These HTML files are optimized to load as fast as possible.
 After the HTML is loaded **Vue.js** takes over the HTML and **hydrates** into a fully **Vue-powered SPA**.